Yvette Grutter, Resting Roses

 Bay 200 Gallery at The Silos at Sawyer Yards1502 Sawyer

 PAPER WORKS is a celebration of ephemeral inlays on paper, reflecting four decades of global research into handmade paper through the works of artist Yvette Grutter.
-Since the mid-1980s, Grutter has explored traditional techniques across various countries, developing a unique visual language where paper becomes a vehicle for memory, symbolism, and contemporary expression.
+Since the mid-1980s, she has explored traditional techniques across various countries, developing a unique visual language where paper becomes a vehicle for memory, symbolism, and contemporary expression.

 Grutter has dedicated her practice to preserving and reinventing the art of handmade paper, building a bridge between ancestral traditions and the present-day art world.
 Deeply influenced by Mexican culture, her work pays tribute to her country’s indigenous roots while inviting reflection on paper as a medium of communication, ritual, and aesthetic expression.
 She employs native techniques and natural materials—flowers, leaves, stems, fibers—which she delicately inlays into the paper’s surface.
 Her creations incorporate the symbolism of religious rituals tied to harvests, gods, the Day of the Dead, and other meaningful traditions.
-The works in this exhibition evoke stages of childhood, preserve joyful memories, and offer comfort in sorrowful times.

 Join the artist for an opening reception on Saturday, November 15, from 5:00 - 8:00 pm.
 The exhibition is on view through January 17 in the Bay 200 Gallery of the Silos at Sawyer Yards studio building.

 About the Artist: Yvette Grutter is a Mexican, Swiss, and American artist born in Mexico City.
-She received her Bachelor in Fine Arts from the University of Texas at San Antonio with a concentration in print-making and a minor in sculpture.
+She received her Bachelor in Fine Arts from the UT at San Antonio, and currently has a studio at The Silos at Sawyer Yards in Houston, where she works and teaches paper-making workshops.